Here you will find useful information on macular degeneration

 The retina lines the inside of the back of the eye like wallpaper and is the tissue which detects light allowing you to see.
 The macular is the most important part of the retina as this is the only part of the retina which can pick up fine detail like seeing letters in a book.

-Dry ARMD is a common condition in which the central part of the retina develops patches of worn out retina which can no longer see.
-These patches of missing vision get bigger but only very slowly and are often much worse in one eye than the other so most patients with this condition do not go blind in both eyes.
-There are no established treatments to prevent progression but there are supportive treatments such as magnifying glass clinics (Low Vision clinic).
+Dry ARMD is a common condition in which the central part of the retina develops patches of worn out retina (geographic atrophy) which can no longer see.
+These patches of missing vision get gradually bigger and can eventually cause severe central visual loss although this usually takes several years.
+Traditional treatments are supportive such as magnifying glass clinics (Low Vision clinic).

 Wet ARMD is less common and people with wet ARMD often develop a bit of dry ARMD as well.
 In wet ARMD new leaky blood vessels start to grow into the retina at the back of the eye creating a blister of fluid under the retina.
 Early on this causes mild blurring and distortion of vision.
 Distortion means that straight lines look bent.
 As the condition progresses the new blood vessels develop scar tissue around them and sometimes bleed, both scarring and bleeding can cause permanent severe loss of central vision.
 Blindness in the affected eye is pretty much 100% within 5 years without treatment.

 The risk of the other eye becoming affected is about 8% per year.
-Wet ARMD can now be treated by regular injections into the eye ball of Aflibercept (Eylea), Ranibizumab (Lucentis), or bevacizumab (Avastin).
+Wet ARMD can now be treated by regular injections into the eyeball of Aflibercept (Eylea), Ranibizumab (Lucentis), Brolucizumab (Beovu) or Bevacizumab (Avastin).
 These treatments mean that many patients can improve their vision and the chance of going blind is significantly reduced.
 The injections stop the blood vessels from growing and reduce leakage and bleeding.
-They usually last about 4 to 8 weeks and are used as long term treatments with most patients needing about 7 injections in the first year and 4 or 5 in the second year onwards.
+They usually last about 4 to 8 weeks and are used as long term treatments with most patients needing about 7 injections in the first year and 4 or 5 in the second year and onwards.

 They should be thought of as a way of controlling the disease not as a one off cure.
 Research is moving rapidly in this area and treatment regimes are quite variable.
 Whichever treatment regime you have it is most important to get the condition detected and treated as soon as possible as this gives you the best chance of maintaining good long term vision.
 The condition can be picked up early by an OCT scanner which some opticians have in their premises.